 I have updated my Frost Flowers Socks pattern, originally published in 2008 to better reflect my current style of pattern writing.
 It is still free, and only one-size, but is a great sock and only uses 6 stitches to complete (knit, purl, yarnover, ssk, k2tog and slip 1).
-It is also now available on ravelry, so can be stored in your library there forever.

 - 320-360 yards of 4ply/fingering weight/sock yarn

 - 2.5mm circular needle/DPNs (or size required to achieve gauge)

 - Gauge: 32 by 42 stitches over 10cm/4 inches (in stocking stitch)

 - sized to fit average adult ladies foot.

 The second set of patterns to be revamped include one of the first patterns I ever published, my Dragonskin iTouch cover.
 Both covers have been updated to include more explanations of the abbreviations, making them even more suitable for beginners.
 They have also had their instructions charted so are available in written and charted versions.